TCaldato/it-restaurant/README.md

 - [Pytlint Dev Documentation](https://pylint.readthedocs.io/en/latest/index.html) - Link to Pylint page, used for support for Python code.
 - [CodeMy.com](https://www.youtube.com/@Codemycom) - Link to YouTube page, used as extra classes for Modules and tables.
 - [Geeks for Geeks](https://www.geeksforgeeks.org/) - Link to Geeksforgeeks page, used for support for Python code.
 - [Django Project Forum](https://forum.djangoproject.com/) - Link to Django Project Forum page, used for support for Django.
+- [Ordinary Coders](https://ordinarycoders.com/blog/article/django-messages-framework) - Link for Ordinary coders, used for set the Django Alerts.
+- [Becky139/mutts-cuts](https://github.com/Becky139/mutts-cuts) - Link to Becky139, it was used as reference for Readme and Project Models.

 ## Acknowledgements

-- I am grateful to my tutor Seun for her unwavering support throughout my project.
-Her expert guidance and motivation helped me excel and achieve my goals.
-Additionally.
+- I am grateful to my tutor Seun for her support throughout my project.
+Her expert guidance helped me achieve my goals.
 - I would like to express my gratitude to my brother Rodrigo for his patience in helping and teaching me during difficult times.

 [Back to top](#it-restaurant)